Rebhun's Diseases of Dairy Cattle

 - Practical overviews for procedures such as blood transfusion, abdominal paracentesis, and ECG give you reliable support for some of the most common procedures in bovine care.

-- A logical and user-friendly body systems organization makes diagnosis easier and more effective by isolating system-specific diseases and conditions.
+- Body systems organization makes diagnosis easier and more effective by isolating system-specific diseases and conditions.

-- Additional public health/safety considerations identify diseases that pose a substantial public threat and detail special measures for related care of dairy cattle.

-- Addresses the latest treatment innovations, including: antibiotic residue testing, care of individual metabolic disease, troubleshooting, and much more.

 Table of Contents